alpha-z-relative Renyi entropies: Limiting case and

 To see the problem, consider the example of a positive semidefinite matrix $\rho$ parameterized by the variable $x$, $\rho(x)=\diag(1+x,1-x)$, with $0<|x|<1$.
 Then for $x>0$, $P_1 = \diag(1,0)$ whereas for $x<0$, $P_1=\diag(0,1)$.
 Thus for almost all $\sigma$, $\nu_1(x)$ has a discontinuity at $x=0$.
 However, these discontinuities only occur at the so-called \emph{exceptional points} of $\rho(x)$, the points where some eigenvalues coincide, a.k.a.\ level-crossings in physics terminology.
 This is because eigenprojections of Hermitian $\rho(x)$ are holomorphic functions of $x$ (\cite{kato}, Chapter II, Theorem 6.1).
 The discontinuities occur because the ordering of the eigenvalues changes at a level-crossing, and the eigenprojections get swapped accordingly, as in the example.
 The terms $(\mu_i-\mu_{i+1})\log\nu_i$, however, remain continuous, since any level-crossing affecting $\nu_i$ occurs when the prefactor $\mu_i-\mu_{i+1}$ becomes zero, which cancels the discontinuity in $\nu_i$ (while still leaving a discontinuity in the derivative).

-We have thus finally proven: \begin{theorem} The statement from Theorem \ref{th:D10} still holds when $\rho$ has degenerate spectrum, in the sense that (\ref{eq:D10}) has to be interpreted as (\ref{eq:newhat}).
+We have thus finally proven: \begin{theorem} The statement from Theorem \ref{th:D10} still holds when the spectrum of $\rho$ is degenerate, in the sense that (\ref{eq:D10}) has to be interpreted as (\ref{eq:newhat}).
 The limit $\lim_{\alpha\to 1} D_{\alpha,r(\alpha-1)}(\rho||\sigma)$ exists as a continuous (but not necessarily smooth) function of $\rho$ and $\sigma$. \end{theorem}